jhpyle/docassemble/_docs/docker.md

 * Supervisor's unix http server running without authentication

 These are nothing to worry about.

+# Multi-server arrangement

+To run **docassemble** in a [multi-server arrangement] using Docker, you need to:

+1. Start a single machine that will provide the SQL server;
+2. Start one or more other machines that will handle the **docassemble** application.

+{% highlight bash %}
+docker run -d -p 5432:5432 jhpyle/docassemble-sql
+{% endhighlight %}

+Then

+{% highlight bash %}
+export CONTAINERROLE=webserver
+docker run -d -p 80:80 -p 443:443 -p 9001:9001 -e CONTAINERROLE jhpyle/docassemble
+{% endhighlight %}

 # Creating your own Docker image